jzzheng22/jasonzheng.co.uk/index.md

     type: section_content
     title: Experience
     content: >-
-      Currently I'm working for Arm as a Part-Time Undergraduate, where my current project is working on some extensions for Compiler Explorer!
+      Currently I'm Part-Time Undergraduate at Arm, where I'm working on some extensions for Compiler Explorer.
 I've also been contributing to some open-source tooling, including Clang and the SPIR-V/LLVM Translator.